 What is the prize?

-The author of the best submission will receive a grant of $2,000 to aid them with their studies.
-2nd and 3rd place will receive $1,000 and $500 respectively towards their studies.
+The winner of the Challenge will receive a grant of $2,000.
+The second and third runner ups will receive $1,000 and $500 respectively.
 The two other finalists will receive $100.

 The Treasury will cover the cost of flights to Wellington for any finalists based outside the Greater Wellington Area.